LiamLlamazares/math_blog/_posts/2022-05-28-Martingales-to-Banach-spaces.md

 and Doob's maximal inequality. ◻

-Doob's inequality is essentially a equality between different function norms we can place on the space of continuous Martingales and will provide a very powerful tool later on.
+Doob's inequality is essentially an equality between different function norms we can place on the space of continuous Martingales and will provide a very powerful tool later on.